spatialos/gdk-for-unity/docs/modules/transform-sync/setup-transform.md

 **Our recommended send strategy setup**

-Currently only `RateLimitedSendStrategy` is available and thus is the recommended strategy.
+Currently only the `RateLimitedSendStrategy` is available and thus is the recommended strategy.